wp-plugins/backwpup/readme.txt

 = 1.3.3 =
 * fixed bug with clear only displayed
-* fiex bug with Parse Error for some php versions
+* fixed bug with Parse Error for some PHP versions

 = 1.3.2 =
-* added changeble backup file prefix
+* added changable backup file prefix
 * bug fixes

 = 1.3.1 =
-* added File and DB size information
+* added file and DB size information
 * removed "LOCK TABLE" in sql dumps
 * fixed bug in automatic job abortion
 * fixed bug in ABSPATH if it '/'
-* fiexd bug in save settings
+* fixed bug in save settings
-* fiexd bugs if no jobs exists
+* fixed bugs if no jobs exists
 * added link to clear running jobs

 = 1.3.0 =
 * added S3 new region codes for bucket creation
-* added S3 REDUCED REDUNDANCY support on put Backups
+* added S3 REDUCED REDUNDANCY support on backups
-* jobs will aborted after 10 min. and can't run twice
+* jobs will be aborted after 10 min. and can't run twice
 * use curl for xml dump and copy if curl not works
-* increasd min.
-PHP version to 5.2.0, because than all works
+* increased min.
+PHP version to 5.2.0, because then all works
-* use linux cron based scheduing times
+* use linux cron based scheduling times
 * added rackspacecloud.com support
 * use WP 3.1 table creation
 * added plugin checks for folder and new scheduling